 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Lake Trust Credit Union had $19.3 million in non-current loans and owned real-estate with $174.6 million in equity and loan loss allowances on hand to cover it.
 This gives Lake Trust Credit Union a Texas Ratio of 11.05% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Lake Trust Credit Union held steady from 11.83% as of December 31, 2012 to 11.05% as of December 31, 2013, resulting in a positive change of 6.59%.This indicates that the balance sheet and financial strength for Lake Trust Credit Union has held steady in recent periods.
+The Texas Ratio for Lake Trust Credit Union experienced no significant changes from 11.83% as of December 31, 2012 to 11.05% as of December 31, 2013, resulting in a positive change of 6.59%.This indicates that the balance sheet and financial strength for Lake Trust Credit Union has had no significant changes in recent periods.

 In the past year, Lake Trust Credit Union has increased its total deposits by $30.98 million, resulting in 2.24% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Lake Trust Credit Union has shown is above average.